Strichartz estimates for quadratic repulsive potentials: Resolvent estimates and proof of theorem

 holds.
-By using this estimate, we can prove \eqref{7} for high-energy case.
-In order to deduce the estimates of $\CAL{A}_0$ and $\CAL{A}_2$, we introduce the following lemma. \begin{Lem} Let $\rho >0$ and $Q \geq 2$ with $\rho Q >n$ and $Q > n$.
-Then there exists a constant $C>0$ such that
+By using this estimate, we can prove \eqref{26} for the high-energy case.
+To deduce the estimates of $\CAL{A}_0$ and $\CAL{A}_2$, we introduce the following lemma. \begin{lemma} Let $\rho >0$ and $Q \geq 2$ with $\rho Q >n$ and $Q > n$.
+Then, there exists constant $C>0$, such that